kmaasrud/djoc/docs/src/markdown/lists.md

 The label can be any string of alphanumeric characters, underscores, or hyphens.

-> **Note**: continuation paragraphs in example lists must always be indented four spaces, regardless of the length of the list marker.
+> 📖 continuation paragraphs in example lists must always be indented four spaces, regardless of the length of the list marker.
 This is because example labels tend to be long, and indenting content to the first non-space character after the label would be awkward.